moononournation/Arduino_GFX/README.md

 # Arduino_GFX

-This library is developing aim for support various data bus interfaces and various displays.
+Arduino_GFX is a Arduino graphics library supporting various displays with various data bus interfaces.

 This library start rewrite from Adafruit_GFX, TFT_eSPI, Ucglib and more...